KennethChao/academic-kickstart/content/project/projects_PhD_MultiContactExp/index.md

 tags = ["Optimal Control", "Experiment"]

 # Project summary to display on homepage.
-summary = "This is the experiment (undergoing) of the optimization result using modified contact-invariant optimization, without the need of spicified contact sequence."
+summary = "In this project we modified the trajectory optimization thorugh contact, and added several schemes to adjust the gait to be more human-like."

 # Slides (optional).
 #   Associate this page with Markdown slides.